En español | Which vaccines are available and who can get them?

 If you’ve lost your vaccine card, call the site where you were vaccinated to request a new one or a copy of your vaccination record.
 You can also contact your state health department to request a replacement card or a copy of your record.

 How protected am I post-vaccination?
-I've heard about breakthrough infections.All four vaccines reduce the risk of COVID-19 infections and are highly effective at preventing severe illness and death from the disease.
-But no vaccine is 100 percent effective, and infections can still occur post-vaccination.
+I've heard about breakthrough infections.All vaccines reduce the risk of COVID-19 infections and are highly effective at preventing severe illness and death from the disease.
+No vaccine is 100 percent effective, and infections can still occur post-vaccination.